FACULTY - Key Persons

 Job Titles:

-• Executive Director of the Center for Sports Analytics, Margaret Gage Bush Distinguished Professor of Marketing / Department of Entrepreneurship Management and Marketing
+• Margaret Gage Bush Distinguished Professor and the Founder of Sports Industry Program / Department of Entrepreneurship Management and Marketing

 David A. Hedges